User Guide: simpleRTK3B Fusion

 Connect to UPrecise

-1. Connect the GNSS antenna to your receiver.
+- Connect the GNSS antenna to your receiver.
 Make sure the antenna has a good view of the sky for testing functionality.
+Or you won’t see satellites view and signal.

-3. Open Uprecise.
+- Open Uprecise.
 Select the COM port (If you don’t know which COM port check the device manager of your PC).
+At baud rate choose 115200 or AUTO.
 Press Connect.

-1. Click the Receiver Configuration icon on the right side menu bar.
-Here you can enable you preferred NMEA messages.
-We recommend check GGA, GSA, GSV, GST and RMC.
+- Click the Receiver Configuration icon on the right side menu bar.
+Here you can enable you preferred NMEA messages ( By default NMEA is disabled on this module).
+We recommend checking GGA, GSA, GSV, GST and RMC.
 It will work well with SW Maps and most applications.
 Then click Enter.

 Send NMEA messages to Xbee Socket